wotakumoe/wotaku/docs/guides/manga/cubari.md

     ├── page001.jpg
     └── ...
 ```

-The `imgchest_upload_record.txt` file keeps track of all uploaded folders.
-If a folder fails to upload, it won’t be listed in this file.
-When you run the script again, the missing folder will be detected as new.
-Also `cubari_urls.txt` in the Kaguya folder.

 ::: info Manual JSON Upload
 1. You need a GitHub account.
 An older account is less likely to be flagged by GitHub.